Overview of Gibela

 Previously group chief financial officer of the City of Johannesburg, Reggie joined Gibela as chief financial officer in June 2018 with experience in finance that spans over 20 years.
 Reggie has held various positions, including group financial director at a financial services company.
 He has served in executive roles and at board level in both the public and private sectors.

-Vuyisa comes with more than 20 years’ experience in civil engineering.
-She has worked as a traffic engineer at BKS (Pty) Ltd, responsible for transport modelling and simulation, road and bridge design and traffic impact assessments for private commercial developments.
+Vuyiswa comes with more than 20 years’ experience in civil engineering.
+She started her career as a traffic engineer at BKS (Pty) Ltd currently trading as AECOM.
+She was responsible for transport modelling and simulation, road and bridge design and traffic impact assessments for private commercial developments.
 She later moved to transport infrastructure projects, leading commuter rail transport planning, road-based mass transit systems planning and implementation.

 Tlomatsane has a track record in project and construction management of high-profile projects, including the Department of Transport, City of Johannesburg and the Johannesburg Development Agency.
 She joined Gibela as a construction director in April 2016 and managed the construction of Gibela’s new train manufacturing plant.
-In July 2018, she joined Gibela’s executive committee, becoming the organisation’s service operations director.
+She won the Women in Transport Award at 11th Transport Africa Awards, 2018 in recognition for the Gibela train manufacturing plant.
+In July 2018, she joined Gibela’s executive committee, becoming the organisation’s service operations director responsible for management of all contractual obligations pertaining to Technical Support, Spares Supply Agreement (TSSSA).
+She is responsible for all activities relating to industrial engineering, maintenance engineering, supply chain, depots operations, quality, EHS, components repairs and overhauls, finance and project management.

 Convey is an admitted attorney of the Republic of South Africa, a member of the Corporate Counsel Association of South Africa and registered with the Southern African Institute of Chartered Secretaries and Administrators.